2018 Honda Ridgeline Review, Ratings, Specs, Prices, and Photos

 The trade-off is some ultimate towing and off-road capability.
 The Ridgeline has some modes that deal with different terrain through electronics but it doesn’t sit high enough or offer knobby tires, off-road shocks, low-range gearing, or tight approach and departure angles to make it an off-road warrior.
 And while it can tow a decent 5,000 pounds, that’s 2,000 pounds short of the competition.

-Fuel economy is decent at 21-22 mpg combined, but that’s not really better than the class average and Honda makes no hybrid or diesel option available.
+Fuel economy is decent at 21 or 22 mpg combined, but that’s not really better than the class average and Honda makes no hybrid or diesel option available.

 Unlike most rivals, the Ridgeline does crash well and it offers a nice spate of active safety features.
 However, Honda makes buyers pony up more than $40,000 to get those features.